Arka-h/GATE-CS-quiz-generator/README.md

 Multi-section quiz generator based on [GO's 3 volumes of PYQs](https://gatecse.in/gate-overflow-book-qa-only-previous-gate-tifr/) <br>
 1. Takes in volume no., section no.(s) & no. of questions.
 2. Randomly generates paper📄, simulates GATE q distribution [Uses distribution of questions per section/sub-section].
-3. Reduces cognitive load on reaching the goal 🚩 of finishing all PYQs, gamifies 🎮 your attempt.
+3. Reduces cognitive load on reaching the goal 🚩 of finishing all PYQs, gamifies 🎮 your attempts.
 4. Since it is a CLI quiz generator, currently it displays the question to attempt, and tracks attempt time⌛.
 5. Keeps track of the questions attempted ✅, and never repeats a previously attempted question.
 5. Implements binary search on pdf to find and display question's page no. [saves seen pages' question nos for faster🕔 access]